 - Check Volume Shadow Copies for evidence of files that may not exist on the image you have in front of you

-Also, you can point a commercial tool towards your KAPE Target output and view it in the tool’s GUI as that will likely take less time than chewing through an entire E01 image.
-However, sometimes unallocated space is important in an LE investigation so be cognizant that KAPE will not deal with unallocated space in any way.
+Also, you can point a commercial tool toward your KAPE Target output and view it in the tool’s GUI, as that will likely take less time than chewing through an entire E01 image.
+However, sometimes unallocated space is essential in an LE investigation, so be cognizant that KAPE will not deal with unallocated space in any way.

 Research and Testing

 KAPE can be used to learn more about how Windows works in many ways.
 Want to research a relatively undocumented artifact?
 Write a Target for the artifact if one doesn’t already exist.
 Next, write a Module, if able, for the artifact.
-If you’re not able to, collaborate with someone who can help you write a Module for it.
-If you can’t do that, then write a blog post about your findings in hopes the community will build off your research to better understand that artifact.
-KAPE won’t research anything for you, but it can facilitate that research while also hopefully providing new Targets and Modules that the community can use in the course of their investigations.
+If you’re unable to, collaborate with someone who can help you write a Module for it.
+If you can’t do that, then write a blog post about your findings in hopes the community will build off your research to understand that artifact better.
+KAPE won’t research anything for you, but it can facilitate that research while hopefully providing new Targets and Modules that the community can use in their investigations.